River City Girls Zero: Plot

-Kunio and Riki are convicted of a hit and run and the pair are imprisoned in a juvenile correction facility.
-However, the two claim to be innocent.
+Kunio and Riki are convicted of a hit and run and the pair are imprisoned in a juvenile correction facility, but the two claim to be innocent.
 The next morning, the duo are visited by Kunio's friend Hiroshi, who informs them of a series of suspicious events transpiring in and around Nekketsu High School, including sightings of a boy with a strong resemblance to Kunio.
-Suspecting that they may have been framed for a crime they didn't commit, Kunio and Riki escape from prison and set out to find the person who framed them and clear their names.
+Suspecting that they may have been framed for a crime they didn't commit, Kunio and Riki escape from prison and set out to find the person who framed them and clear their names, aided by their girlfriends Misako and Kyoko.

 Development and release

 Unlike the other Kunio-kun games released for the Super Famicom, Kunio-tachi no Banka was developed by Almanic rather than internally by Technos Japan Corp, although most of the main staff members were former employees of the company.
 The game was produced by Noriyuki Tomiyama (who worked on the arcade versions of Super Dodge Ball and The Combatribes) and directed by Yoshihisa Kishimoto (creator of Kunio-kun and Double Dragon), while the late Michiya Hirasawa (sound programmer in numerous Technos titles) was the lead programmer and made sound effects.
 Kazunaka Yamane (who worked on the original Double Dragon and Combatribes) composed the music.
 The game's scenario and screenplay was written by Hiro Yokokura.

 The game's engine and assets would be reused for Super Mad Champ, which was originally planned to be a Kunio-kun bike racing game but was revamped into an original game.
 Kishimoto wrote a draft for a Kunio-tachi no Banka sequel titled Nekketsu Kōha Kunio-kun: Kowloon no Tsume (熱血硬派くにおくん　～九龍の爪～, The Claw of Kowloon), which was planned for the PlayStation, but was never actually developed.

 The scene where Kunio and Riki fall down to a river along with a collapsing bridge, and find a hideout behind a waterfall, was based on an unused bit of level design from Return of Double Dragon.

 The game would be the final action game in the Kunio-kun series developed by Technos Japan.

-The game was released for the Super Famicom in Japan.
+The game was released for the Super Famicom in Japan on April 29, 1994.
 In 2015, the company City Connection released the soundtrack to the game via digital distribution.